admin-ch/CovidCertificate-Apidoc/README.md

 ![image](https://user-images.githubusercontent.com/319676/118224719-035c5e80-b484-11eb-8809-a90a7ea1548b.png)

-The use of the generation and revokation API is done by using an OTP that has been loaded beforehand in the primary system and introduced in the REST API request.
+The use of the generation and revocation API is done by using an OTP that has been loaded beforehand in the primary system and introduced in the REST API request.
 The OTP has a limited validity.

 1. The authorized user previously registered and recognised by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain an OTP by logging to the [Web management UI](https://www.covidcertificate.admin.ch/) page.
-2. When the authorized user accesses the [Web management UI](https://www.covidcertificate.admin.ch/), its rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1)
+2. When the authorized user accesses the [Web management UI](https://www.covidcertificate.admin.ch/), its rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1).
 3. The authorized user must insert the OTP in the primary system so that it is transmitted when calling the REST API.
 4. One-way authentication is used to create the TLS tunnel to protect the data transfer.
 5. The OTP is transferred so that the authorized user can be identified, as header of the request.